Indonesia Soccer Championship: Origins

 After the ISL was stopped and the management of PSSI under La Nyalla Mattalitti was frozen by Minister for Youth and Sports Affairs Imam Nahrawi on 17 April 2015, FIFA then froze the membership of PSSI, resulting in the suspension of the Indonesian Football Association.
 Tournaments were made to replace the competition, starting with the 2015 President's Cup (Piala Presiden) where Persib Bandung came out as champions, until the Bhayangkara Cup (Piala Bhayangkara) closed the series of unrecognized tournaments ahead of ISC 2016.
-The 2015–16 season of the Indonesia Super League (ISL) was originally going to be held starting from either 24 or 25 of October 2015 and would end in August 2016.
+The 2015–16 season of the Indonesia Super League (ISL) was originally to start from either 24 or 25 of October 2015 and end in August 2016.
 However, various facing constraints thwarted the plan, including the use of the name "Indonesia Super League" which was the property of PSSI.
 Finally PT Liga and Indonesian football clubs agreed not to use the "ISL" name for the upcoming long-term tournaments.